swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

   /// The specific type of the invocation encoder that will be created and populated
   /// with details about the invocation when a remote call is about to be made.
   ///
-  /// The populated instance will be passed to the remote call from where it can be
+  /// The populated instance will be passed to the `remoteCall` from where it can be
   /// used to serialize into a message format in order to perform the remote invocation. associatedtype InvocationEncoder: DistributedTargetInvocationEncoder